water fasting: the benefits of a 5 days fast are real

 48 Hours In: Surprisingly, not hungry at all.
 But I just wanted to taste food.
 Water was getting boring.
 Realized that the best way to fast is just to simplify it.
 People overcomplicate these things, especially in the Health Space.

 72 Hours In: Still feeling great.
 Decent energy, but missing the taste of food.
-Spent some time thinking about what I will eat to break my fast.
+Spent some time thinking about what I would eat to break my fast.

 95 Hours In: Used free time to go deep down the fasting rabbit hole to research the details about the potential benefits.
 Then made a video about it, and shared it on social media.
 Thinking to myself: Maybe I don’t have to eat as much all the time as I have been.
 Maybe I should put food in my body that my body thrives on.